-"Feral Child" Genie Wiley was strapped to a chair in a makeshift straitjacket for 13 years.
-Her extreme neglect resulted in a rare opportunity for researchers to study human development, though perhaps at her expense.
+"Feral Child" Genie Wiley was strapped to a chair by her parents and neglected for 13 years, giving researchers a rare chance to study human development.

-The story of Genie Wiley the Feral Child sounds like the stuff of fairytales: an unwanted, mistreated child survives internment from an ogre and is rediscovered and reintroduced to the world in an impossibly youthful state.
-Unfortunately for Wiley, hers is a dark fairytale with no happy ending.
+The story of Genie Wiley the Feral Child sounds like the stuff of fairytales: An unwanted, mistreated child survives brutal imprisonment at the hands of a savage ogre and is rediscovered and reintroduced to the world in an impossibly youthful state.
+Unfortunately for Wiley, hers is a dark, real-life tale with no happy ending.
 There would be no fairy godmothers, no magic solutions, and no enchanted transformations.

 Her intense trauma proved something of a godsend to scientists of various fields including psychology and linguistics, though they were later accused of exploiting the child for their research on learning and development.
-But Genie Wiley’s case did beg the question of all of us: what does it mean to be human?
+But Genie Wiley’s case did beg the question: What does it mean to be human?

 Genie isn’t the Feral Child’s real name.
 She was given the name to protect her identity once she became a spectacle of scientific research and awe.